halfpintutopia/magic-forest-trail/README.md

 To see the full wireframe, view it [here](https://www.figma.com/file/mY6L1TpxKS6PupGlHRLvVF/PP1-Wireframe?node-id=0%3A1&t=29queejCZUsKPnX9-1).

+The website consists of:

+* Home page
+* Storybook page
+* Form page

+Additional pages for each trail shown on the trail cards displayed on the home page.

+The form has a success page.

+Also, included is a 404 page.

 ## Colour Scheme

 The colour palette should complement greens, to represent nature and the forest.
 The red was to represent Bartli's hat.